huggingface/datasets/datasets/ehealth_kd/README.md

 ### Dataset Summary

-This is the dataset of the eHealth-KD Challenge at IberLEF 2020.
+Dataset of the eHealth-KD Challenge at IberLEF 2020.
 It is designed for the identification of semantic entities and relations in Spanish health documents.

 ### Supported Tasks and Leaderboards